tonethar/IGME-430-Fall-2024/exercises/15-notes-and-errata.md

   - Assume your project just crashed.
 How can you view its logs?
   - How can you "turn off" (but not delete) a project?
   - How can you delete a project?
+  - Can we see which `port` Heroku is using to run our app?

 ---